Kurimoto Japanese Garden Spring Festival

 Celebrating 25 years of the Kurimoto Garden, a showcase of Japanese culture in a very special spring setting.
-Martial arts demonstrations, art displays and demos, dance and music performances, children’s games and crafts, authentic Japanese Tea Ceremonies, Japanese food sampling, the Taiko drummers and more.
+Martial arts demonstrations, art displays and demos, dance and music performances, children’s games and crafts, authentic Japanese Tea Ceremonies, Japanese food sampling, the Kita no Taiko drummers and more.

 In addition to the 25th Anniversary Celebrations, a special ribbon-cutting ceremony will be taking place to commemorate the addition of a charming new structure adjacent to the Ozawa Pavilion Teahouse - the "Ikoi no ba" (a cozy place to relax), constructed through the fundraising efforts of the DBG Friends of the Garden.